What do you do when someone says they love you, but can’t stay? Understanding how to rebuild trust in a marriage can be a crucial step forward.

 “Could you ever become the man who helps me feel safe enough to love you again?”

-“Are you capable of building that relationship a relationship that is worth saving”
+“Are you capable of building a relationship that’s worth saving?”

 She won’t want the man who gets defensive.